kgj-0x64/meact.js/README.md

   - [JSX vs Template Literals](https://facebook.github.io/jsx/#sec-why-not-template-literals)

-- To write modern JavaScript which is not natively understood by older browsers, thus needs a transpiler
+- To write modern JavaScript which is [not natively understood by older browsers](https://esbuild.github.io/api/#target) needs a transformer.

   - E.g. use of different module systems (e.g., CommonJS, ES modules)

-- To package (or bundle) multiple JavaScript files by resolving their dependencies into a single file (or a few files) that can be efficiently loaded by a web browser
+- To package (or bundle) multiple JavaScript files by resolving their dependencies into a single file (or a few files) that can be efficiently loaded by a web browser.

+  - [To bundle a file means to inline any imported dependencies into the file itself.](https://esbuild.github.io/api/#bundle) This process is recursive so dependencies of dependencies (and so on) will also be inlined.
+By default esbuild will not bundle the input files.

 ### Why do we need a Build Setup

 - I keep forgetting to re-generate the bundle after editing code, besides it being a unproductive flow-breaker.
+So, ["live reload"](https://esbuild.github.io/api/#live-reload) would be much appreciated!

 ## Out of Scope